unknxwnz/FightInformation/README.md

 # FightInformation - PocketMine (PMMP 2.0.0)

-    A simple plugin to show the player their cps, combo and reach and also show the enemy's cps and ping.
+  - Show the player's cps, combo and reach in a popup message
+  - Show cps and ping of the player on his nickname
+  - Fully configurable